Row over legal proceedings on Ashton Vale town green

 A row has erupted in a legal case on future use of green space in Bristol with protesters contradicting a council claim proceedings have been dropped.

 Bristol City Council said the case had been "discontinued" paving the way for a £90m football stadium to be built.

 However, protesters said the judicial review was "not at an end" and said they were involved in a High Court hearing about the matter later.

 The High Court has confirmed the case was still "active".

-A spokesman for the court said: "It's still going to take place, there's no discontinuation."'New claimant'
+A spokesman for the court said: "It's still going to take place, there's no discontinuation."

 The legal challenge surrounds land in the south of the city that Bristol City Football Club wants to build a 30,000-seater stadium on.